- 26 Mar 2021

 Video and Images

-Another essential aspect to think about in regards to how you create your online content is imagery.
+Another aspect to think about in regards to how you create your content is imagery.
 Those who are partially sighted or blind will not be able to view the image and if the visuals are important to support your piece, the individual won’t be receiving all of the information.

 Providing ALT text (alternative text inserted as a word or phrase) on your images with detailed, clear, and concise descriptions will allow screen readers to describe what your image is portraying.
 This ALT text instructs a range of assistive technologies to read or display this as an alternative to displaying the image.

-Avoid using redundant information in your ALT text, for example, “an image of” as the screen reader will convey that it is describing an image.
+Try to avoid using redundant information in your ALT text, for example, “an image of” as the screen reader will convey that it is describing an image.
 In general, it is best to avoid images of text as they do not scale well.
 If you are using this type of content, consider font legibility, and colour contrast to make the image text as clear as possible.

 Documents